jphall663/GWU_data_mining/README.md

 * [Anaconda Python](https://www.continuum.io/downloads) Python is an approachable, general purpose programming language with excellent add on libraries for math and data analysis.
 Anaconda Python is a commercial version of Python that bundles these add on packages (and many other packages) together with convenient development utilities like the Spyder IDE.

 * [H2o.ai](http://www.h2o.ai) is a package of high performance functions and algorithms for preprocessing data and training statistical and machine learning models.
 It can be accessed without the need for coding through a standalone, web browser client or by installing additional coding interfaces for R and/or Python.

+* [PySpark](http://spark.apache.org/docs/2.2.0/api/python/pyspark.html) is a convenient, Python-based way to use the extremely powerful and scalable Spark platform.
+(Spark is becoming the new standard commercial data engineering tool.)

 * [R](https://cran.r-project.org/) is a tremendously popular language for data analysis, with thousands of user contributed packages for different types of data analysis tasks.